A BRIEF HISTORY OF SINGAPORE

 Modern Singapore was founded in 1819 by Sir Stamford Raffles (1781-1826).
 Raffles became a clerk for the British East India Company in 1795.
 He rose rapidly in the company.
 In 1805 he was sent to Penang and in 1811 he was made Lieutenant Governor of Java.

 In 1818 Raffles was made governor of Bencoolen on the island of Sumatra.
 Raffles believed the British should establish a base on the Straits of Melaka and in 1819 he landed on the island of Singapore.
-The island consisted of swamps and jungle with a small population but Raffles realised it could be made into a useful port.
+The island consisted of swamps and jungle with a small population but Raffles realized it could be made into a useful port.

 At that time two men were vying to become Sultan of the Empire of Johor, which controlled Singapore.
-In 1812 the Sultan died and his two sons quarrelled over the succession.
-Raffles supported the older brother Hussein and recognised him as Sultan.
+In 1812 the Sultan died and his two sons quarreled over the succession.
+Raffles supported the older brother Hussein and recognized him as Sultan.
 Raffles made a deal with him.
 The British East India Company was given Singapore in return for an annual payment.
 In 1824 the Company was given the island in return for a lump sum of money.

 The British established a new trading post at Singapore and it grew very rapidly.
 As well as Europeans, Malays, Chinese, Indians and Arabs came to live and work there.
 By 1824 the population had risen to 10,000.

-In 1826 Singapore was joined with Melaka and Pelang to form the Straits Settlements.
+In 1826 Singapore was joined with Melaka and Penang to form the Straits Settlements.
 In 1867 Singapore became a Crown Colony ruled directly by the British government rather than the East India Company.
 By 1870 the population of Singapore had risen to 100,000.

 Many grand buildings were erected in Singapore in the 19th and early 20th centuries.
 Among them was the Victoria Theatre & Concert Hall, which was built in 1862.